stonezhong/mordor/README.md

 # -p, the application name
 # -s, the stage name, if missing, the stage name is empty string
 # -cmd, the command you want to run when your action is "run"
-# -co, the command arguments when your action is "run"
 ```

+# Environment ENV_HOME
+After modor is initialized on target, target will have a environment variable `ENV_HOME`, set to the `env_home` setting from your host setting of your mordor config file.

 # Target host mordor file structure
 ```